Justin-Bento/Justin-Bento/README.md

 ### Main Website

-My main website www.justin-bento.com/ is dedicated to telling the story of how each project came to be.
-It focuses on the journey, challenges, and insights gained throughout the development process.
-If you're interested in the narrative behind the projects, feel free to check it out
+My main website www.justin-bento.com/ is dedicated to showcasing the projects, in a visually engaing way feel free to check it out.

+Deprecated: ~telling the story of how each project came to be.
+It focuses on the journey, challenges, and insights gained throughout the development process.~

 ### GitHub